This is a list of submitted surnames in which the person who added the name is General9696.

 JardinFrench, English Derived from Old French jardin meaning "enclosure, garden", hence a topographic name for someone who lived by a garden or a metonymic occupational name for someone who worked as a gardener.

 JongbloedDutch Nickname for a young person, derived from Middle Dutch jonc meaning "young" and bloet meaning "blood".
-A famous bearer of this surname is the Dutch former soccer goalkeeper Jan Jongbloed (1940-).
+A famous bearer of this surname was the Dutch soccer goalkeeper Jan Jongbloed (1940-2023).

 JukesEnglish Either a variant of Duke, or patronymic from a short form of the Medieval Breton given name Iudicael (see Jewell).